JShad30/the_recipe_store/README.md

 ### Data Storage

 To reduce the amount of code in the index.html page, the 'meal-type-homepage.json' file was created.
-I then ran a for statement in the 'index.html' template that called each of the objects.
+I then ran a for loop in the 'index.html' template that called each of the objects.

+The database was created using SQLAlchemy.
+The database was created in the 'models.py' file, and the data is gathered when the user fills in the forms, whether that be their personal information when signing up or creating a recipe.

 ### Version Control

 Git was used throughout the project for version control.

-### Contact Form

-I was having an issue with the redirects when the submit button was pressed on the contact form.
-I created a form that when filled in sent an email to the users email address.
-While this was working, there was no feedback to the user that a message had been sent.
-Therefore I built a new template (messagereceived.html) that I wanted to redirect the user to when the submit button was pressed.
-At first the only way I could do this was to give the form a method of 'POST'.
-Although feedback was then being given to the user, the emails were not being sent.

-To solve this ..................................

 ## Testing